bidwej/publication-planner/README.md

 - **Date Utilities**: 26 tests covering all date parsing and calculation functions
 - **Configuration Loading**: 15 tests for config file parsing and validation
 - **Scheduler Algorithms**: 25 tests for greedy scheduler functionality
+- **Scoring Functions**: Tests for quality, penalty, and efficiency calculations
-- **Metrics Calculations**: 26 tests for makespan and performance metrics
+- **Analytics Functions**: Tests for schedule analysis and insights
 - **Edge Cases**: 6 tests for boundary conditions and error handling
 - **Legacy Integration**: 3 tests for backward compatibility